datasnakes/OrthoEvolution/OrthoEvol/Tools/pbs/README.md

 # PBS Documentation

 The Portable Batch System (or PBS for short) is a popular piece of computer software for Unix clusters.
 It is used to allocate hardware resources for computational tasks.
-The PBS module in this packaged is used to connect with and partially wrap some of the PBS command line tools for use in Python3 scripts.
+The PBS module in this package is used to connect with and partially wrap some of the PBS command line tools for use in Python3 scripts.
 Qstat and Qsub are currently the only tools that are available in this module, but they provide plenty of functionality to get PBS jobs up and running through the Python3 interface.